 Heavy rain that occurred in mid-2018 did two things to the ecosystem.
 First, it resulted in the dissipation of the A. lagunensis bloom at site 2, again pointing to flushing as being a contributing factor.
 However, chlorophyll increased during the wet period in 2018, with a massive diatom bloom developing throughout the bay, including at site 2 where it displaced A. lagunensis.
+A similar phenomenon was observed during/after the heavy rains that occurred in May-June 2021.
+Using a 90th percentile threshold of chlorophyll a concentration to classify blooms, Beecraft and Wetz (in press) estimated that 24% of high salinity (drought) observations had bloom-level chlorophyll (>33.8 μg/l) and 12% of low salinity (flood) observations were bloom-level.
 These findings show that Baffin Bay is poised to experience phytoplankton blooms under both low and high inflow conditions, an artifact of the consistent availability of labile nutrients due to many decades of human influence on the watershed and subsequent eutrophication of the estuary.

 A longer-term goal of researchers working on Baffin Bay-related water quality issues is to identify sources of nutrients that are fueling these blooms in Baffin Bay.
 During the study period, surface N+N and ammonium levels were generally low except during wet periods, when high concentrations were commonly observed at the tributary sites.
 Similarly, high phosphate concentrations were observed during these periods in the Cayo del Grullo and upper Alazan Bay.
 Coincidentally, it was during the wet periods that diatoms bloom, which is consistent with their preference for high/pulsed nutrient inputs.
 In contrast, the A. lagunensis blooms tended to occur during dry conditions.
 Elevated concentrations of ammonium and phosphate were also occasionally observed during summer in bottom waters, consistent with studies from this and other systems showing release of nutrients from suboxic sediments under warm conditions (e.g., An and Gardner 2002).
 These internal nutrients are likely an important source for A. lagunensis.
 Another source of nitrogen, either directly or indirectly, appears to be the DON in the system.
 DON concentrations were elevated throughout the year and in fact, the total dissolved nitrogen (i.e., DON + ammonium, N+N) and DON concentrations observed in Baffin Bay are consistently higher than many other estuaries in the Gulf of Mexico, including those of the central Texas coast (e.g., Bianchi 2007; Mooney & McClelland 2012; Wetz et al. 2017).
-DON concentrations began to increase in the months after the high rainfall, low salinity spring of 2015 and similar conditions in late 2018.
-Furthermore, highest concentrations tended to be in the western part of Baffin Bay and tributaries, decreasing towards the mouth.
-These findings point to runoff from the watershed as a possible source of DON, or alternatively may indicate that inorganic nitrogen forms transported to the bay from the watershed are rapidly transformed into organic nitrogen.
-Prevalence of high concentrations of reduced nitrogen such as ammonium and DON are important because they have been implicated as potentially favoring dominance by the brown tide organism over other healthy phytoplankton (Gobler et al. 2013).
-Interestingly, the DON increased during the demise of the A. lagunensis blooms and decreased during the blooms, suggesting that the blooms utilized a fraction of the DON pool ($\sim 31 \pm 4\%$) by the phytoplankton.
-The C:N of the DOM that was utilized (7.1 ± 2.0) was lower than that of the bulk DOM pool (10.2 ± 2.0), suggesting selective utilization of DON derived from sources that produce labile organic matter (such as wastewater).
+Highest concentrations tended to be in the western part of Baffin Bay and tributaries, decreasing towards the mouth.
+These findings point to the watershed as a possible source of DON, or alternatively may indicate that inorganic nitrogen forms transported to the bay from the watershed are rapidly transformed into organic nitrogen.
+Interestingly, DON generally increased when chlorophyll concentrations were low but decreased during blooms.
+At site 2 for example, there was a nearly 60% drawdown of DON as blooms developed, suggesting an important role for it in terms of fueling phytoplankton growth.